FletchMcKee/liquid/README.md

 The frost parameter blurs the background contents resulting in a frost-like effect.
 You can also apply this effect while setting `refraction` or `curve` to 0f if you only want a blur effect.
 Any value below 0.dp is ignored.

+This property is no-op on Android 11 and lower.
 > [!NOTE]
 > This is the most expensive property in the LiquidScope as it creates extras RuntimeShaders to achieve the blur effect.